libp2p/specs/multistream-2.0/spec.md

 1. Allows us to "negotiate" each stream using the other multistream protocols.
    That is, each message/sub-stream recursively uses multistream.
 2. Pack data into the initial packet to shave off a RTT in many cases.
-3. Support packet transports out of the box.
+3. Support packet transports out of the box where round-trips may not be possible.

 Each message in this protocol consists of: